It’s July 11th, 2018 at App Academy’s San Francisco office, and Senior Instructor Cynthia Ma has a busy day ahead of her.

 Cynthia is one of ten instructors at App Academy San Francisco that help students during the 13-week bootcamp.
 While at App Academy, instructors teach a fast-paced curriculum preparing students for careers as software developers.
 At the same, career coaches are also around to help students land high-paying jobs at companies like Google, Uber, Facebook and more.

 App Academy is known as the top ranked bootcamp in the country thanks to the dedicated work of the instructional team.
-Instructors are in the office from 9:00AM to 6:00PM for the entire 13-week program to make sure students understand the material.
+Instructors are in the office from 9:00AM to 6:00PM for the entire 13-week program (now, our 16-week Campus Hybrid program) to make sure students understand the material.

 Cynthia is one of the instructors in charge of students succeeding in their day-to-day bootcamp experience.
 On this day, she lectures, meets with fellow instructors, and helps students with specific programming questions.

 8:30AM: Cynthia prepares for her lecture on user authentication

 The User Authentication lecture, also known as ‘User Auth,’ allows students to apply their Rails knowledge from the week before.
 “They just learned about models and migrations, controllers and routes, and user auth marries all of it together,” explains Cynthia.

 In the super-fast paced curriculum App Academy is known for, students start preparing for lecture the night before.
 They receive, among other things, access to the User Authentication curriculum, a Rails project, and practice coding problems.
 The students learn as much as they can before the lecture to stay ahead.
 Then, they use their lecture time to ask questions.
 During the lecture, students are learning from interactive code demos.